Implementation Profile for Bucknell University

 7. Participate in the Waste Minimization component of the national RecycleMania competition, and adopt 3 or more associated measures to reduce waste.

-Yes: Bucknell University is currently a RecycleMania participant and will implement three additional waste minimization/reduction action items.
+Yes: Bucknell University is currently a RecycleMania participant and has implemented three additional waste minimization/reduction action items, including a sustainable move-out, Terracycle participation, and implementation of single-stream recycling.